 Taking the church into the world can be exhilarating, scary, and downright messy.
 But in stepping out, wonderful and unexpected things can happen.
 Join us for an evening of music, stories from the mission edges, and thoughts on how we might step into relationships and mission in all the beauty and complexity of the street.

 From Program to Presence - David Fitch & J.R.
 Briggs

 All churches require organization.
 The question is will we organize and lead for efficiency and control or for opening space for God to work among us and out into all the places we live and inhabit for Christ in our daily lives.
-This Forum explore the how the church inhabits three circles of life, gathered space, neighborhood and among the lost.
+This forum will explore how the church inhabits three circles of life: gathered space, neighborhood and among the lost.
 Together these three spaces make a whole of life.
 We will explore the mindset and the temptation to turn God’s working into programs located at the church versus leading to empower God’s people to live, minister, and proclaim in all three circles of a Christian’s life.

 From Lead Pastor to Lead Sender - Travis Collins, Iosmar Alvarez & Phil Potter

 This forum is geared toward servant leaders of existing congregations.
 The presentations will deal honestly with both the opportunities and challenges of helping a church send its “apostles” to people unlikely to walk through the doors of our buildings.
 (After all, “mission” comes from the Latin word meaning, “to send.)
 Following words from each presenter, there will be a Q & A session.